 At Forthea, we have a fully integrated web design and development department that works alongside our SEO and PPC coworkers to bring our clients the best websites possible.
-In my role as a web project manager, I strive to make the jobs of our designers and developers stress free.
-In a perfect world, we all strive to complete all our projects without a hitch, but lets face it – nothing is perfect – so my job is to try to achieve perfection through planning.
+In our roles as web project managers, we strive to make the jobs of our designers and developers stress free.
+In a perfect world, we all strive to complete all our projects without a hitch, but lets face it – nothing is perfect – so our job is to try to achieve perfection through planning.

 Planning is vital for any well run organizations and the day-to-day operational tasks that demand precision throughout multiple team members.

 In our experience, many companies underestimate the complexities when creating a new website.
 In some cases, a company simply doesn’t make a plan for their website and disaster can strike.
 This calamity is understandble – you’re busy running a business, and don’t have the time or knowledge of what it takes to plan a website – and entirely avoidable.
 Don’t lose your online sales through a lack of planning.
 The first step is recognizing that planning the website is just as important as planning for anything else in a business.

 We are constantly approached by potential clients who request estimates for a website build.
 Usually they have a general idea of what they want or examples of websites they like.
 Others, especially larger organizations, will submit a request for proposal (RFP).
 However, in most cases, there’s not enough information for a designer or develper to accurately provide a proposal.
 If a potential client just wants a rough estimate, we can usually provide this, but much more information is needed in order to provide an exact quote.